andrew-dave/Python-Live-camera-calibration/README.md

   - **Radial Distortion**: k1 = -0.1772, k2 = 5.2629, k3 = -40.4775 (lower in comparison)
   - **Tangential Distortion**: p1 = -0.0075, p2 = -0.0107

+> **TEST**: Run AR_prism.py to visualize how well the camera has been calibrated by visualizing an augmentation of a prism on an apriltag(particularly tag36h11-change according to preference)
+>
 ### Observations and Reasoning

 - The values of **(cx, cy)** are generally constant but vary slightly, possibly due to changes in field of view as distance varies, affecting the perceived principal point of the camera.